Pictures of Melania Trump Modeling At 16 Will Make You Do A Double-Take

 — Leroy Daniel (@LeroyDaniel2016) April 24, 2016

 Jerko said that what he recalls the most about young Melania was her shyness.
 Early on, she appeared inhibited, but she soon relaxed and appeared like a pro in front of the camera.
-Knauss also expressed eagerness to learn all aspects of modeling: lighting, makeup and hair.
+Knauss also expressed eagerness to learn all aspects of modeling: lighting, makeup, and hair.

 La mode des années 80 a été impitoyable pour tout le monde.
 Melania Trump à 16 ans. ???????? pic.twitter.com/LXaSqN2DuS